 - Understand Cash Flow - Knowing how much you are currently spending on both essential and non-essential items can help you determine if you are ready for the financial responsibility of owning a home.
 Track your expenses and income closely for a few months before you begin the search for your first home.
 Are there places you can cut back to save more for a down payment?
 Is there a bill you're close to paying off that would free up some cash?
 This step will help guide the answer to the big question...

-- How Much House Can I Afford? - Once you've analyzed your cash flow you can figure out how much you can afford, both upfront and on a monthly basis.
+- Find Out How Much House You Can Afford - Once you've analyzed your cash flow you can figure out how much you can afford, both upfront and on a monthly basis.
 Do your homework and go into the process with an idea of a comfortable price range.
 Be sure to do this before you start house hunting – you don't want to fall in love with a house you can't afford.